Updating Horizontal Tidebound

 He recognized it.

-It was a matte black in color.
+It was matte black in color.
 It truly was needle-shaped.
 The sharp part of the needle had driven itself deep into the street.
 The asphalt had ruptured around it.
 Steam was rising up from its sides.
 Those sides were not smooth, but there were raised rectangular sections that were several feet long.
 There were no windows on the vessel.
 But there was a single opening with a black ramp made of the ship’s exterior leading down to the street.

 Gehenna… he whispered.
 Are you real too?
 Are you here?